Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Introduction

-\IEEEPARstart{I}{ntelligent} machines are exploding in recent years.
-Many machines are designed to analyze and comprehend visual data like images and videos.
-Over the past decade, by leveraging AI techniques such as convolutional neural network \cite{krizhevsky2012imagenet}, deep learning \cite{simonyan2014very,lecun2015deep}, residual \cite{he2016deep} and dense \cite{huang2017densely} block, knowledge distillation \cite{hinton2015distilling}, network architecture searching \cite{zoph2016neural,tan2019mnasnet}, attention mechanism \cite{dosovitskiy2020image,liu2021swin}, self-supervised learning \cite{chen2020simple,he2022masked}, \textit{etc.}, the capability and efficiency of machine vision systems (MVS) have been rapidly and greatly improved.
-Nowadays, machines have surpassed humans in several visual analysis tasks \cite{he2015delving,silver2016mastering} and have been widely adopted in various applications.
+\IEEEPARstart{T}{he} use of intelligent machines has surged in recent years, with many designed for analyzing and understanding visual data like images and videos.
+Over the past decade, advancements in AI techniques, including convolutional neural network \cite{krizhevsky2012imagenet}, deep learning \cite{lecun2015deep}, residual \cite{he2016deep} block, knowledge distillation \cite{hinton2015distilling}, network architecture searching \cite{tan2019mnasnet}, attention mechanism \cite{dosovitskiy2020image}, self-supervised learning \cite{he2022masked}, \textit{etc.}, have significantly enhanced the capability and efficiency of machine vision systems (MVS).
+Presently, machines exceed human performance in various visual analysis tasks \cite{he2015delving,silver2016mastering} and are increasingly adopted in diverse applications.

-Like humans seeking high-quality images to satisfy their insatiable visual appetite, machines pursue high-quality visual data for accurate analysis.
-Such requirement can usually be satisfied during the training phase, where machines learn high-level semantic information from high-quality image datasets, such as ImageNet \cite{deng2009imagenet} and Microsoft COCO \cite{lin2014microsoft}.
-However, in the real world, images can be blurred, noisy, in bad luminance, contrast, or low resolution, \textit{etc.}, which increases the difficulty for machines to extract features with precise semantics and utilize them to perform analysis \cite{dodge2016understanding,geirhos2018generalisation}.
-Compression artifact might be the most common type of distortion, because images and videos often need to be compressed before spread and used to reduce transmission and storage costs.
-Several studies \cite{ma2018joint,aqqa2019understanding,zhang2021just} have revealed that compression can significantly decrease the analysis accuracy of different models and tasks, compromising the reliability of machines, especially at low bit-rates.
-Therefore, a great challenge is posed for image and video coding to maintain the effectiveness and robustness of machines in various application scenarios where compression quality levels are varied to meet realistic demands.
+Like humans seeking high-quality images for visual satisfaction, machines pursue high-quality visual data for accurate analysis.
+This need is typically met during training phases, where machines learn from high-quality image datasets like ImageNet \cite{deng2009imagenet} and Microsoft COCO \cite{lin2014microsoft}.
+However, in real-world scenarios, image quality can be compromised by blurriness, noise, poor luminance, \textit{etc.}, challenging machines to extract accurate features for visual analysis \cite{dodge2016understanding}.
+The most common distortion is compression artifacts, as images and videos need to be compressed to reduce transmission and storage costs.
+Several studies \cite{ma2018joint,zhang2021just} have revealed that compression can significantly decrease the accuracy of different machines and tasks, particularly at low bit-rates.
+Therefore, a great challenge is posed for image and video coding to ensure the effectiveness and reliability of machines in different applications, where compression quality varies to meet real-world demands.